ringcentral/integration-blog/_posts/2019-04-09-spring-security-in-action.md

 ### III.
 Token Verification
 Now you are able to implement your own security policy.
 A popular way is to extend WebSecurityConfigurerAdapter and rewrite security control functions based on customer's requirements.
 Listed below are the important functions:
-1. The passwordEncoder() function define the way to encode and compare the passwords.
+1. The passwordEncoder() function defines the way to encode and compare the passwords.
 2. The configure(HttpSecurity http) function sets the resource strategy.
 ```java
 @Override